o1-labs/proof-systems/arrabiata/README.md

 allocations on the stack when possible, and attempts to keep in the CPU cache as many data as required as long as possible to avoid indirection.

+The witness interpreter attempts to perform most of the algebraic operations using integers, and not field element.
+The results are reduced into the field when mandatory.

 ### Examples